ArctosDB/documentation-wiki/_documentation/geology.markdown

 ## Landholder

-The landholder attribute is meant to designate public and private lands through the use of ownership terms.
+The landholder is the legal landowner or government land administration agency.
 Landholder values are controlled by the [ctlandholder](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctlandholder) code table.
 Provate property should be designated as private with the "private" landholder attribute and property ownership can be recorded in the attribute remark.

 ## Locality Encumbrance